SougataMukherjee/DSA-and-Algo/readme.md

 Input: list1 = [1, 2, 4], list2 = [3, 5, 6]
 Output: [1, 2, 3, 4, 5, 6]<br>
 //Q124 find nth node from the end of linked list<br>
+//Q129 Insert Node at Head/Tail of Linked List<br>
 //Q125 remove nth node from the end of linked list<br>
 //Q126 Swap Nodes in Pairs in linked list<br>
 Input: head = [1,2,3,4]